 This policy outlines the procedures necessary for identifying and providing for children with Special Educational Needs & Disability (SEND) at St Mary's.
 It is integral to other school policies including Assessment, Teaching and Learning, Inclusion, Equal Opportunities, and all curriculum guidelines.
-It follows the regulations the Children and Families Act, Part 3 - concerned with 'Children and Young People with Special Educational Needs or Disabilities in England', which came into force in September 2014.
+It follows the regulations the Children and Families Act, Part 3 - concerned with 'Children and Young People with Special Educational Needs or Disabilities in England' (September 2014).
 The Code of Practice associated with the Act applies to children and young people from 0 to 25 years.
-There was a phasing out of Statements of Special Educational Need from September 2014 and these have been replaced by Education, Health and Care (EHC) assessments and plans and consequently there was a transition period to move existing Statements to EHC plans.
-The new Code makes a statutory requirement that the Coordinator of Special Needs and Disability (SENCO) is a qualified teacher.
+There was a phasing out of Statements of Special Educational Need from September 2014, replaced by Education, Health and Care (EHC) assessments and Plans.
+The new Code made it a statutory requirement that the Coordinator of Special Needs and Disability (SENCO) is a qualified teacher.